dyzajash/sample-brunch/README.md

     * `public/` dir is fully auto-generated and served by HTTP server.
 Write your code in `app/` dir.
     * Place static files you want to be copied from `app/assets/` to `public/`.
     * [Brunch site](http://brunch.io), [Getting started guide](https://github.com/brunch/brunch-guide#readme)

+## Bourbon & Neat

+Simply uncomment this functionality from brunch-config.js, main.scss and package.json and then run `npm install`.

 ## ES7